-Description of a real world problem
+Description of a real-world problem

-So, the tables on the diagram below change just 20 times a day in the scope of the organization above.
-Relatively, a cached query result should be refreshed from DB just 20 times a day.
-It is a breakthrough opportunity for us to implement invalidation of cache.
-Diagram is pretty simplified and contains only navigational and reverse properties required for reading comprehension of the query below.
+So, the tables on the diagram below change just 20 times a day for the organization above.
+For this reason, a cached query result should be refreshed from DB just 20 times a day.
+It is a great opportunity for us to implement invalidation of cache.
+The diagram is pretty simplified and contains only navigational and reverse properties required for reading comprehension of the query below.

-On one hand, a stream of updates is usually significant just on few tables.
+On one hand, a stream of updates is usually significant just on a few tables.
 On the other hand, a bulk of tables/sets is often queried on each operation.

 Interviews management subsystem